bsobotka/amv_tracker/README.md

 **Option 1 (preferred)**
 1. Open PowerShell (right-click Start button > Windows PowerShell) and type the following command: ``winget install yt-dlp``
-2. If you have AMV Tracker open when you do this, you may need to restart it to begin generating thumbnails.
+2. If you have AMV Tracker open when you do this, you may need to restart it to begin downloading YouTube videos (assuming you also have ffmpeg -- see below).

 **Option 2**
 1. Download the latest version of yt-dlp.exe from [here](https://github.com/yt-dlp/yt-dlp/releases) (found under "Assets" -- you do not need any of the other files listed).
 NOTE: In the event that AMV Tracker starts having issues downloading YouTube videos, the specific yt-dlp version used in the initial development of AMV Tracker is ``yt-dlp 2024.05.27``.